 Hemp and Roots Grounding Massage Oil

 - 1 oz (30 ml) Hemp seed oil (Cannabis sativa)

 - 5 drops Spikenard essential oil (Nardostachys jatamansi)

 - 4 drops Ghandi Root essential oil (Homalomena aromatica)

 - 3 drops Ginger essential oil (Zingiber officinale)

-Make your blend in a 1 oz (30 ml) glass jar.
-I suggest using amber or cobalt glass and keeping this blend in the fridge.
-The darkness and cool temperatures will extend the life of the hemp oil (and the essential oils)—plus it will feel so good when you massage the cool oil into tired, inflamed joints!
+I suggest using dark-colored glass (like amber or cobalt) and keeping this blend in the fridge.
+The darkness and cool temperatures will extend the life of the ingredients—plus it feels so good when you massage the cool oil into tired, inflamed muscles and joints!

 Spikenard essential oil is rare and precious, since it’s not often ecologically sourced.

 If you don’t have it, Vetiver essential oil (Vetiveria zizanioides) makes a good substitute.

 If you want to learn more inflammation-calming blends for muscles and joints, join me in a free online training: